unicode-org/cldr/docs/ldml/tr35-keyboards.md

 ### Element: transform

-This element represents a single transform that may be performed using the keyboard layout.
+This element contains a single transform that may be performed using the keyboard layout.
 A transform is an element that specifies a set of conversions from sequences of code points into (one or more) other code points.
 For example, in most French keyboards hitting the `^` dead-key followed by the `e` key produces `ê`.

 Matches are processed against the "input context", a temporary buffer containing all relevant text up to the insertion point.
 If the user moves the insertion point, the input context is discarded and recreated from the application’s text buffer.
 Implementations may discard the input context at any time.